justanotherdot/justanotherdot/site/posts/make-your-errors-clearer-by-splitting-them-in-half.md

 }
 ```

-A sum type will let you easily pattern match and analyze the error itself
+A sum type lets you easily pattern match and analyze the error itself
 without fickle operations or messy validation logic.
 Sum types (enums) are
-awesome and you should be looking for ways to leverage them whenever possible.
+fantastic, and you should be looking for ways to leverage them whenever
+possible.

 A mental model for this I like is thinking every error has an owner.
 Then you
-can write functions that have specifically clear offenders.
-Then, by signature,
+can write functions that have clear offenders.
+Then, by signature, you are
-you are assured that a module only deals with internally related failures or
+assured that a module only deals with internally related failures or externally
-externally related concerns.
+associated concerns.

 I love this approach because when you get to debugging, you can quickly
 ascertain if an error is from mishandling, some operational concern, or perhaps
-even a bug.
-Each of these classifications gets their twists on how their
+a bug.
+The user sees each diagnostic without any ambiguity to who is at fault.
-diagnostics are presented to the user.
-In the same vein that a bug may be
+In the same vein that a bug may be breaking an invariant, we might have an
-breaking an invariant, we might have an `Invariant` case which stipulates that
+`Invariant` case, which stipulates that an invariant has been breached, without
-something has well and truly been abused, without necessarily having to reach
+necessarily having to reach for assertions, or hoping that `debug_assertion`s
-for assertions, or hoping that `debug_assertion`s will fire in tests.
-And by all
+will fire in tests.
+And by all means, if there are more than two offenders, it
-means, split these categories up into as many clear offenders who are involved
-that can be named.
+is best to define them clearly!